RamilHinshaw/LotusEngine/README.md

 ### Progress to 0.3
 	- Compile Dynamic Library for Engine
-	- Simple Editor
+	- Simple Editor that interacts with dynamic library
 	- Entity Component System
-	- Pack Files with zlib
+	- Pack/Read Files with zlib
+	- LotusPlayer to read packed files

 ## Build Instructions